thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 Coding Styles in Python
 ^^^^^^^^^^^^^^^^^^^^^^^
 In Python you will find different coding styles and usage patterns.
-These styles are perfectly valid and have their pros and cons.
+These styles are all perfectly valid, and each have their pros and cons.
 Just about all of the examples can be converted into another style and achieve the same results.
 The only caveat is to avoid mixing the coding styles for your own code.

 Of the different styles, there are two that are officially supported.
 Therefore, these are the preferred ways to use matplotlib.